andyyou/xeats-sdk/README.md

 ## Change log

+* `2017-09-07` Extract end point from component as a new API
 * `2017-07-25` Include disabilities when assigning sn.
 * `2017-07-18` Add new feature for Manager to pick multiple keys through Cmd Key
 * `2017-06-28` Add new feature to automatically assign sn for seats in management.vue"